 Your partner asks the question out loud: “What do you want?”
 (Based on the Be, Do, and Have model)

-Allow one person at a time to take a turn until answering at least 10 different answers.
+Continue this line of questioning.
+Allow one person at a time to take a turn until you come up with at least 10 different answers.
 This approach is the same principle for creating digital content.
 Continue answering the question, what do you need to show, explain, or create?

 Explain to readers why they should care